asymworks/benthos-dc/README.md

 	benthos-xfr -d smarti smarti-server.local

+Benthos uses "tokens" to determine which dives to transfer from a device;
+namely all dives which follow the token.
+The benthos-xfr application stores the token from the most recently downloaded dive so that the next time it is run, only new dives are transferred.
+This behavior can be overridden on the command line to either manually specify a token (`-t [TOKEN]`) or to prevent storing the new token (`-U`).

+By default benthos-xfr transfers all data including all time/depth/temperature points recorded by the device.
+To transfer only dive header information, pass `-h` to benthos-xfr.

 Options may be passed to change the driver behavior.
 Driver options are colon-delimited name-value lists of the form